Mstr0A/Kobalt/README.md

 ---

-A Kotlin wrapper for the Java Discord API (JDA) offering a concise, DSL‑style interface for building Discord bots with minimal boilerplate.
-Leverage Kotlin’s extension functions, lambda builders, and coroutine support to streamline event handling, command registration, and asynchronous workflows, while retaining full access to JDA internals for advanced use cases.

 > **Note:** Kobalt is in early stages and there are still some things to keep note of:
 > * Kobalt is not on Maven Central as of now
 > * There is still no documentation